marcinkuzminski/rhodecode/README.rst

 About
 -----

-``RhodeCode`` is a fast and powerful management tool for Mercurial_ and GIT_ with a built in push/pull server and full text search and code-review.
+``RhodeCode`` is a fast and powerful management tool for Mercurial_ and GIT_ with a built in push/pull server, full text search and code-review.
 It works on http/https and has a built in permission/authentication system with the ability to authenticate via LDAP or ActiveDirectory.
 RhodeCode also provides simple API so it's easy integrable with existing external systems.

 RhodeCode is similar in some respects to github_ or bitbucket_, however RhodeCode can be run as standalone hosted application on your own server.
 It is open source and donation ware and focuses more on providing a customized, self administered interface for Mercurial_ and GIT_  repositories.
 RhodeCode works on \*nix systems and Windows it is powered by a vcs_ library that Lukasz Balcerzak and Marcin Kuzminski created to handle multiple different version control systems.

 RhodeCode uses `PEP386 versioning <http://www.python.org/dev/peps/pep-0386/>`_